- 3 tablespoons all-purpose flour

 - 1/4 teaspoon ground cinnamon

 - In a small bowl, combine the flour, baking powder and salt if desired.
-In a small bowl, whisk the egg yolks, milk and lemon juice.
-Stir into dry ingredients and mix well; set aside.
+Add egg yolks, milk and lemon juice; mix well and set aside.

-- In another small bowl, beat egg whites on medium speed until soft peaks form.
+- In a small mixing bowl, beat egg whites on medium speed until soft peaks form.
 Gradually beat in sugar, 1 tablespoon as a time, on high until stiff peaks form.
 Fold into yolk mixture.